-- 11.09.2.21 The Georgian Bay Coast crosses several municipal jurisdictions and any new uses will be compatible with surrounding uses and the broader vision for the Georgian Bay Coast and be encouraged to adopt sustainable practices. - 11.09.2.22 The Coast is a multi-function area highlighted by a diversity of users and interests and any planning will occur in a way that recognizes that multi-functionality within ecological and social capacities. - 11.09.2.23 Marinas and marine service establishments are recognized for their essential role in the provision of access and other services to the area's residents and visitors and for their important contribution to local economies.
-These services will be preserved where possible. - 11.09.2.24 Increased boating traffic is an issue for the Georgian Bay Coast.
-Discussions with senior levels of government will be undertaken to address issues of congestion, speed, noise and use. - 11.09.2.25 A traditional mix of uses (residential, tourist commercial and open space uses) along the Georgian Bay Coast should continue. - 11.09.2.26 Existing communities in the region should be recognized and designated as concentrations of settlement that function as centres for service, business and community uses which serve the community and the surrounding waterfront and rural areas. - 11.09.2.27 The role, function and focus of each community along the Georgian Bay Coast should be maintained and enhanced, in accordance with policies in individual Official Plans and mindful of broader coastal goals and values. - 11.09.2.28 Outdoor recreation and tourism opportunities along the coast can contribute to stronger, year-round, more diversified economies within coastal communities, and should be promoted within ecological and community capabilities. - 11.09.2.29 Community growth may be linked, where possible, to provision of municipal services as well as character, function, location, heritage and other factors. - 11.09.2.30 The Municipality of McDougall will rely upon and consult the numerous organizations that have an interest in coastal-wide issues including first nations, ratepayers organizations, land trusts, research councils, watershed planners, joint commissions, education institutions and any other environmental or economic bodies having an interest in the Georgian Bay. - 11.09.2.31 The Municipality of McDougall is committed to monitoring the health of Georgian Bay shoreline and will meet with Georgian Bay interest groups no less than once per year to review issues, problems and concerns that are relevant to the Georgian Bay coast.
+- 41.09.2.2111.7.2.15 The Georgian Bay Coast crosses several municipal jurisdictions and any new uses will be compatible with surrounding uses and the broader vision for the Georgian Bay Coast and be encouraged to adopt sustainable practices. - 41.09.2.2211.7.2.16 The Coast is a multi-function area highlighted by a diversity of users and interests and any planning will occur in a way that recognizes that multi-functionality within ecological and social capacities. - 41.09.2.2311.7.2.17 Marinas and marine service establishments are recognized for their essential role in the provision of access and other services to the area's residents and visitors and for their important contribution to local economies.
+These services will be preserved where possible. - 11.7.2.18 It is recognized that there is a shortage of marinas in the Township that provide access to Georgian Bay.
+Opportunities to consider new marinas will be encouraged, but are subject to an Official Plan Amendment and must demonstrate compatibility with nearby uses - 11.09.2.2411.7.2.19 Increased boating traffic is an issue for the Georgian Bay Coast.

+Discussions with senior levels of government will be undertaken to address issues of congestion, speed, noise and use. - 41.09.2.2511.7.2.20 A traditional mix of uses (residential, tourist commercial and open space uses) along the Georgian Bay Coast should continue. - 11.09.2.26 Existing communities in the region should be recognized and designated as concentrations of settlement that function as centres for service, business and community uses which serve the community and the surrounding waterfront and rural areas. - 11.09.2.27 The role, function and focus of each community along the Georgian Bay Coast should be maintained and enhanced, in accordance with policies in individual Official Plans and mindful of broader coastal goals and values. - 41.09.2.2811.7.2.21 Outdoor recreation and tourism opportunities along the coast can contribute to stronger, year-round, more diversified economies within coastal communities, and should be promoted within ecological and community capabilities. - 41.09.2.29 Community growth may be linked, where possible, to provision of municipal services as well as character, function, location, heritage and other factors. - 11.09.2.30 The Municipality of McDougall will rely upon and consult the numerous organizations that have an interest in coastal-wide issues including first nations, ratepayers organizations, land trusts, research councils, watershed planners, joint commissions, education institutions and any other environmental or economic bodies having an interest in the Georgian Bay.

+11.09.2.3111.7.2.22 The Municipality of McDougall is committed to monitoring the health of Georgian Bay shoreline and will meet with Georgian Bay interest groups no less than once per year to review issues, problems and concerns that are relevant to the Georgian Bay coast.